 Professional turf laying

 While the above tips can be handy for anyone dead set on laying their own turf, it’s worth remembering that turf laying isn’t quite as easy as it sounds.
-Laying down turf yourself may save money short term but could cost you big time in the long run.
+Laying down turf yourself may save money short term but could cost you big time in the long run and finding the best time to lay your turf may be an even bigger headache.

 If you really want to give your garden the TLC it deserves, why not consider getting your turf laid professionally?
 At Lawn & Weed Expert, we provide a high-quality turf laying service that will bring out the best in your garden and ensure you get the perfect finish.

-Alternatively, if you’re considering having your lawn laid professionally, get in touch today using the link below for a FREE lawn survey!
+Alternatively, if you’re considering having your lawn laid professionally, get in touch today for a FREE lawn survey!

 Request a FREE Lawn Survey